 Now just having a fancy car is not enough.
 A car is only impressive if it runs well in addition to looking good.
-The same thing is true of our lives.
+The same thing is true in our lives.
 Think about celebrities whose lives looked good from the outside until it finally jumped the track and now is in the ditch.

 The person who has control of their life, whose life is going where they want it to go gets a whole lot more respect than the person whose life is controlled by addictions or compulsions.

 Sometimes in life, you need to ride the bus.
 Your car may be in the shop, you may not have the money to get it fixed just now.
 But the goal of most people is to regain control of their transportation lives.

 The same thing is true if you are sick.
 You may currently be relying on your doctor, psychiatrist, counselor or sponsor to help you steer your life.
 But the sooner you can reach the point where you, with some help from a higher power, can take back control of your life, the sooner you can regain the respect of others and most importantly regain your own self-respect.

 A life that is steered by alcohol, drugs, or emotional illness takes you to place you don’t want to go.
 You can regain control of the direction your life is going.
 Don’t let your past control your future.
 Get headed in a new direction.